Kurkure

-Kurkure is a brand of spiced crunchy puffcorn snacks made up of rice, lentil and corn, owned by PepsiCo.
-It is the Indian version of American Flamin' Hot Cheetos.
-It was launched in 1999 in the country.
-The snack is currently being manufactured and sold in India, Pakistan and Bangladesh.
-The snack has limited availability in certain international markets such as Canada and the United Kingdom.
+Kurkure is an Indian brand of spiced crunchy puffcorn snacks made up of rice, lentil and corn.
+It is owned by PepsiCo through its subsidiary Frito-Lay.
+It was launched in India in 1999 and nine years later, it was launched in Pakistan in 2008.
+The snack is manufactured in India and in Pakistan, and has limited availability in certain international markets such as Canada and the United Kingdom.

-The word Kurkure means "crunchy" in Hindi, Urdu and Bengali.
+The word Kurkure means "crunchy" in Hindi and Urdu languages.

-In India it is manufactured in Sangrur, Pune, Howrah, Sonipat, Ranga Reddy, Vaishali and Kamrup.
-In Pakistan it is manufactured in Gulberg, Lahore and in Bangladesh the snack is manufactured in Bogra.
+In India, it is manufactured in Sangrur, Pune, Howrah, Sonipat, Ranga Reddy, Vaishali and Kamrup and in Pakistan, it is manufactured in Gulberg, Lahore.

 Ingredients

 Kurkure is made from rice meal, edible vegetable oil (palm oil), corn meal, gram meal, spices (such as turmeric), condiments, salt, sugar, tartaric, and E631.
-Kurkure is not completely vegan as the PepsiCo website in a pdf listing the ingredients show milk solids as one of the ingredients.
+Kurkure is not completely vegan as the PepsiCo India website in a pdf listing the ingredients show milk solids as one of the ingredients.

-It contains natural, nature-identical, and artificial flavouring substances.
+It contains natural, nature-identical, and artificial flavoring substances.

-The ingredients are different in the UK.